baigal628/modbamvisualization/README.md

 ```bash
 python predictthreshold.py -p pos.bam -n neg.bam
 ```

+Note that the third line of the output file is a good shorthand for how good the separation between your positive and negative controls is - the closer this number is to 1, the better distinction there is between open and closed chromatin and the better the nucleosome predictions will be.

 You can also run this without control data and instead use -s sample.bam, but this is much less robust and not reccommended.